AndrewJBateman/nodejs-mongoosedb-shoppingcart/README.md

 # Node.js, mongoDB & Mongoose Shopping Cart

 Code to learn to learn Node.js.
 This is part of a Udemy Node.js course.
 Working shopping cart where products can be created, read, updated and deleted (CRUD) via a local web browser and are stored in a cloud-based mongoDB database.
 Products can be added to a cart and 'ordered' under an auto-generated order number.
-The login now created a session cookie that expires after a time set in app.js
+The login now created a session cookie that expires after a time set in app.js.

+The [Nodemailer](https://nodemailer.com/about/) module is used with the [SendGrid API](https://sendgrid.com/docs/) to send new users an email when they first sign up.

 This project uses [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) version 4.0 and [MongoDB Compass](https://www.mongodb.com/download-center/compass) version 1.16.3 on an Azure cloud server.